worlpaker/barcode-system/README.md

 ## ABOUT
-- Language: C#, Sqlserver: mySQL.
+- Language: C#, SQL: mySQL.
-- Control of inventory, sales statistics and current account control for Stores and Markets.
+- Control of inventory, Sales statistics and current account control for Stores and Markets.
-- Generate barcodes for products(variety, price,stock etc.).
-After that, there are options to print out and save it to stock.
-Some features: Search products in current stock, sales statistics by day, Sales and Refund list of products etc. Sales and Refund processes are work with Barcode Scanner Device.
+- Generate barcode for products, Sales and Refund processes are working with Barcode Scanner Device.
-- In addition, there is daily current account control in the program interface (Credit Card, Cash and Total Profit)
+- For more details about features you may see photos.
+-
 **Note: Only Turkish language is available.**

 ## INSTALLATION

 *This program require .NET C# and for database(SQL) you must install mySQL.